open/close all folders

 - Ayane of Dead or Alive and Ninja Gaiden sports one that is just a few shades darker purple than her hair, and almost never takes it off no matter what she's wearing.

-- Ryu of Street Fighter has his trademark flowing headband.
+- Ryu of Street Fighter has his trademark flowing headband (originally white and became red in Street Fighter II; the red one was a memento from Ken after he tore it off his hair during a sparring match).
 Unsurprisingly, resident Ryu Fangirl Sakura also wears one.

 - Solid Snake's trademark.
 (And his dad's.)